sagemath/sage-archive-2023-02-01/src/doc/en/reference/coercion/index.rst

     if the wrong kind of object is passed in to indicate the action is not appropriate here.

-  3. If either `R` acts on `S` *or* `S` acts on `R`, one may implement ``R._get_action_`` to return an actual :class:`~sage.categories.action.Action` object to be used.
+  * If either `R` acts on `S` *or* `S` acts on `R`, one may implement ``R._get_action_`` to return an actual :class:`~sage.categories.action.Action` object to be used.
 This is how non-multiplicative actions must be implemented, and is the most powerful and complete way to do things.

   It should be noted that for the first way to work, elements of `S` are required to be ModuleElements.
-This requirement is likely to be removed in the future.
+This requirement is likely to be lifted in the future.

 * Element conversion/construction for Parents: use ``_element_constructor_`` **not** ``__call__``